 The streams in El Tatio Geyser Basin, Chile are located on the San Pedro formation (Harrington, 1961).
 Located in the Atacama desert, precipitation is very low at 0.025 m/yr, but the high elevation means that the mean annual temperature is 3.6°C (Kull and Grosjean, 2000).
 This area is underlain by andesites, dacites, and rhyolites (Harrington, 1961), with the streambed material consisting of glacial outwash.
 The streams in this area run through desert landscapes above treeline.
-These streams are included for comparison between spring-fed streams with and without wood since these streams are above treeline and have no recent history of LW.
-Other spring-fed streams with no visible LW in this study may have had LW in recent history since the watersheds they run through contain forests.

 Spring-fed streams occur in specifically defined geological settings in which a highly permeable material overlays an impermeable layer, such as in the volcanic regions explored in this study (Whiting and Stamm, 1995).
 The geologic setting is important for producing the conditions for spring-fed streams to exist and sustain.
 Due to these particular geological constraints, it is difficult to find a large, comparable set of runoff-fed streams.
-We select a set of streams that are located as closely as possible to the spring-fed streams in this study to control for geology as much as possible.
-We can verify that the labeled runoff-fed and spring-fed streams display different hydrograph behavior by examining the mean and standard deviation of flow, when available.
-All spring-fed streams with available data exhibit standard deviations in discharge smaller than their mean discharge, whereas the runoff-fed streams show standard deviations larger than their mean.
+We selected a set of streams that are located as closely as possible to the spring-fed streams in this study to control for geology as much as possible.
+We can verify that the labeled runoff-fed and spring-fed streams display different hydrograph behavior by examining the mean and standard devia-

+100 labeled runoff-fed and spring-fed streams display different hydrograph behavior by examining the mean and standard deviation of flow, when available.
+All spring-fed streams with available data exhibit standard deviations smaller than their mean, whereas the runoff-fed streams show standard deviations larger than their mean.
 When unavailable, we rely on the cited authors to correctly identify the flow source for the stream.